JHusefest/rainalarm.github.io/docs/README.md

 # rainalarm.github.io
-Map of what places where rain occurs in Norway the next 90 minutes.
+Map of places in Norway where rain occurs the next 90 minutes.